calphool/TRS80HDD/README.md

 ![NEWDOS screen shot](/img/NewDosScreenShot.jpg?raw=true "Screen Shot")

-There's still *some* kind of bug in my emulation, because it gets loaded and then doesn't give me control, and keeps trying to reload.
+~~There's still *some* kind of bug in my emulation, because it gets loaded and then doesn't give me control, and keeps trying to reload.
 I know that the problem is somehow related to the clock signal, because when I shut it off it loads and then just sits there.
 If I turn it on, it loads, and then reloads, in a loop.
 So I'm guessing I need to do something besides just turn the clock on, but I don't know what it's expecting just yet.
 It could be as simple as making sure that I'm handling the FD1771 status register correctly when I get to the end of the boot cycle.
 I do think I've got a few bugs left in the status register handling, and I think I might have an off-by-one problem in handling sector read commands.
 So either one of those problems could be the source of my rebooting problem.
-However, I'm really close, and that makes me super happy.
+However, I'm really close, and that makes me super happy.~~

+With some help from someone on reddit, I was able to get it booting.
+It's related to the fact that I'm using JV1 disk images, which apparently don't encode all the data that was on the original disks.
+Apparently part of what was missing was a code that can be returned in the status register that indicates to the operating system that what it's reading represents directory data.
+Since my disk images don't have that info, I guess my code is supposed to assume track 17 is the directory data, so it was as simple as forcing the status register to OR 0x20 with whatever it's already doing if the track is 17.

+It's still not quite working right, because I can't do a DIR command (says "device not available"), but it's booting and semi- usable now.
+Now I just need to figure out why I can't do a DIR command.
+I'm beginning to wonder if I shouldn't just figure out how to port the applicable code from SDLTRS over to the Teensy.
+Then I'd be able to support several disk formats, and these kinds of strange little details would be handled for me, rather than me slowly finding them one by one.
+I've avoided trying the port exercise, because I wasn't sure if the C compilers are compatible, or if I'll end up with strange data size issues or endian issues.
+I might make one quick stab at getting it working without the porting effort, and then if it doesn't work I'll dive into that.

 --------------------------------------------------------